soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: January 11, Wednesday

+**Today's Progress**: Started Tic Tac Toe app.
+Completed 2 FCC Algorithms.

+**Thoughts**: Happy to have completed all the FCC Algorithms for the Front End Certification!
+Learned many JS methods in the process.

 ### Day 8: January 10, Tuesday

 **Today's Progress**: Finished Pomodoro Clock app.
 Also learned some ES6 - arrow functions, template strings, and spread syntax.
 Completed 2 more FCC Algorithms.